ls1-sys-prog-course-archive-SoSe22/task7-performance/README.md

 ## Notes

 - If you want to multi-thread your code, use **a maximum of 4 (four)** threads.
-You can expect all inputs to your code to be a multiple of 4.
+You can expect all inputs of your code to be a multiple of 4 in size.
 - We know that there are faster algorithms for matrix multiplication such as [Strassen Algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm).
 We **do not** want you to implement that.
 We want you to **optimize the naive version** given in `matrix.cpp`.
 The same goes for mandelbrot if you find a faster algorithm.
 - For mandelbrot, you're required to use the parameters given in `tests/mandelbrot_params.h`.
 Do not change them.
 - Regarding Rust, use the instrinsics from [core::arch::x86_64](https://doc.rust-lang.org/core/arch/x86_64/index.html) and **not** [std::simd](https://doc.rust-lang.org/nightly/std/simd/index.html).